minhlee32/TemperatureConverter/README.md

-This program can convert temperature F to C
+This program can convert temperature Farenheit to Celcius